leiyangleon/FSH/docs/test_example_ISCE_stripmapApp.md

 5. Open the final output `3sc_mosaic.tif` in QGIS.

 ***Note: We use <> symbol as representation of a directory, don't type it as input.
-If the directory of scripts are added to the path and Python path environmental variables, they can be omitted.***
+If the directory of scripts are added to the path and Python path environmental variables, it can be omitted.***